Baizhige/EEGResearchHub/README.md

 # Project Name

-This project is a minimalist training framework for EEG (Electroencephalography) classification models.
+This GitHub repository is a general-purpose EEG neural network training framework.
+Some of the code is derived and reorganized from the author's upcoming private repository ` EEG-IRT` .
 Simple use:
-Run ` main.py` .
+1. Edit ` config.ini` to modify training parameters.
-` config.ini` records training parameters.
+2. Run ` main.py` .
 ## `architectures` Directory

 The `architectures` directory includes five deep neural network models implemented using `PyTorch`.
 Detailed descriptions are as follows: